-The DVMS ZX Model – The Minimum Viable Business Capabilities that Power the DVMS-CPD Overlay System
+The DVMS MVC Model – The Minimum Viable Business Capabilities that Power the DVMS-CPD Model

 Rick Lemieux – Co-Founder and Chief Product Officer of the DVMS Institute

-The ZX Model: A Systemic Approach To Digital Business Operations
+The MVC Model: A Systemic Approach To Digital Business Operations

 Each capability in the model encapsulates key operational dimensions of an organization, collectively ensuring that the organization is strategically aligned and operationally resilient.
 These capabilities are: